getodk/docs/docs/central-api-form-management.rst

                   - string

+                    .. raw:: html

-                    If it exists, this is the survey ID of this draft Form on Enketo at ``/-``\ .
-Authentication is not needed to access the draft form through Enketo.
+                      <p>If it exists, this is the survey ID of this draft Form on Enketo at <code>/-</code>.
+Authentication is not needed to access the draft form through Enketo.</p>

                     Example: ``abcdef``